craignicholson/docker-quickstart/cheetsheet.md

 # Cheetsheet

+## TODO

+UCP
+docker compose

+## Linking containers

+docker pull mysql:latest
+docker run --name mysql-container -e MYSQL_ROOT_PASSWORD=wordpress -d mysql 89c8554d736862ad5dbb8de5a16e338069ba46f3d7bbda9b8bf491813c842532

+docker pull wordpress:latest
+docker run -e WORDPRESS_DB_PASSWORD=password --name wordpress-container --link mysql-container:mysql -p 8080:80 -d wordpress 189c0f04ce7694b4f9fadd36624f6f818023d8d1f3ed1c56de5a516255f328a9

-## Skills for Operations
+## Skill-set for Operations when deploying containers

 This is a TEAM (6-7 people, minimum of 4 people)  On-call needs min of 4 people.

 - Need to understand operations
  -- skeletons are buried
  -- snowflakes
+ -- apps that are brittle
 - Understand deployments
- -- how to weave in containers
+ -- how to weave in containers into the infrastructure -- best fit for the containers (stateless apps)
 - Tooling
- -- what tooling do we need
+ -- what tooling do we need to push, remove, update
- -- what do we need to build
+ -- what do we need to build where tooling does not support
 - Monitoring
  -- what do we want to monitor
+ -- how can we monitor...
+ -- what exists that we can buy
 - Kernal Understanding
  -- kernal crashes
  -- what is going on upstrem
+ -- b/c containers run on the kernal
 - Networking
  -- how to setup it up
- -- what intergrates with us now
+ -- what integrates with us now
  -- what is best for us now
 - Security
- -- understand what is out of the box
+ -- understand what is out of the box setup
- -- standards in the community
- -- needs to enjoy infosec
+ -- standards in the community in containers, or just like OWASP -- Individual needs to enjoy infosec
 - Polictics
  -- Good for Internal Adoption
  -- Manage relationships